TheAxZim/Whitesource-Scan-Action/README.md

 # Whitesource Scan Using Unified Agent

 A Github action which uses the Whitesource Unified Agent to scan a given repository.
-This Action will auto-resolve dependencies, so no configuration file is required.
+This Action will auto-resolve dependencies, so no configuration file is required (unless specified).

-- This is a quick scan of a repository with minimal configuration.
+- This action offers a quick scan of a repository with minimal configuration.
-    - For more advanced use, please fork and integrate for your own need.
+    - For more advanced use, please include a config file.
+    - If you need to perform some commands beforehand, please also include the path to the script file.

-    - Please raise an issue for a specific request e.g. additional configuration.
+    - Please raise an issue for a specific request e.g. alternative configuration.
 I will update this over time.

+## Usage

-# Example Usage (Quick Setup without Config File)
+### Example Usage (Quick Setup without Config File)

 Uses Auto Resolve Dependencies flag.
 You must have the Whitesource API key set in your Github secrets.